 Source: Michele Pacey/YouTube

-This might not be a revolutionary idea at this point, but there is no need to be buying seedling starter trays these days.
+This might not be a revolutionary idea at this point, but there is no need to buy seedling starter trays these days.
 Cutting plastic bottles in half and using the base as a seedling starter does the trick just fine.
 Yogurt or pudding cartons and the bottom half of Tetra packs do the job, too.
 Make sure you poke drainage holes in the bottom of everything before you fill it with soil.

-The plastic containers that supermarket salads and blueberries come in are really good as they already have holes in the bottom, and the lid makes for a tiny greenhouse!
+The plastic containers that supermarket salads and blueberries come in are good as they already have holes in the bottom, and the lid makes for a tiny greenhouse!

-Thrift stores are full of icecube trays.
+Thrift stores are full of ice cube trays.
 These make great seedling starter trays.
 The spaces are quite shallow, but they are great for starting lettuce and annual herbs like basil.
 Again, just remember to drill a hole in the bottom of each cup.

-If you want to go completely biodegradable, you can make your seedling pots from old newspapers, or old cardboard tubes.
+If you want to go completely biodegradable, you can make your seedling pots from old newspapers or old cardboard tubes.
 These pots are great as the whole thing can be planted instead of having to disturb delicate roots in the transplant.

 Before building a new garden bed, cover the weeds and/or grass with a biodegradable weed barrier.
 You can use old cardboard boxes, old cotton sheets, shirts, or towels to cover the space where you want to kill the grass.
-Now, this isn’t a long-time weed solution.
+Now, this isn’t a long-term weed solution.
 This layer will eventually go back to the earth, but it will give you a bit of weeding respite and a chance for little plants to get established.

 Once you have built your bed on top of the weed barriers, don’t forget to puncture a hole in the barrier underneath any new plants that you plant.
 This is to let the roots find their way into the earth below.